davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 Notice that our programmer had to invent "_subject" (or some synonym for that concept) for this case - even without having seen our first RDF lesson - because the outer context can no longer be depended on to know what resources the information pertains to.
 This means that the programmer was already using a homemade form of RDF, but had not formalized it and was not doing it consistently.
 What we have found is that there are many cases like this where a common design issue in JSON has a very natural solution when you view things from an RDF perspective.
 Taking advantage of the work that has been done by a community of smart people to formalize the RDF model helps architects with overall design integrity, at the cost of having to read and decode the RDF literature.
 Alternatively, you can build on the LDA framework and have a lot of it done for you <g>.

-Even though each entry already has a '_subject', we are still relying on context to convey implicit information in this example - there is nothing in the data that tells us that these reviews are the members of the collection.
+Even though each entry already has a '_subject', we are still relying on context to convey another piece of implicit information in this example - there is nothing in the data that tells us that these reviews are the members of the collection.
 Here is the table of triples that can be derived from the data as it currently appears:

 Subject | Property | Value
 ---     | ---      | ---